Andersen Library's legal research database is Westlaw Campus Research.

-Both contain primary and secondary legal sources: federal & state appellate court cases, statutes, and regulatory (administrative) law; American Jurisprudence 2d legal encyclopedia; and law reviews.
-Westlaw also provides American Law Reports, Corpus Juris Secundum, and Black's Law Dictionary.
-For federal and state court case updating, Nexis Uni provides Shepard’s, while Westlaw provides KeyCite.
+It contains primary and secondary legal authority, including: federal & state appellate court cases, statutes, and regulatory (administrative) law; American Jurisprudence 2d and Corpus Juris Secundum legal encyclopedias; American Law Reports; Black's Law Dictionary; international legal authority; and law reviews.
+For federal and state court case updating, it provides the full citator KeyCite.

 American Bench, 24th ed.
 (Reference Collection, 2d fl., KF8700.A19 A44 2014)

 Biography Reference Bank database (Search for judges by name)

 Search the library's article databases for judges using their names as subjects, e.g., searching all EBSCOhost databases simultaneously will include Biography Reference Bank results--Click Continue, Go to the advanced search to put the name in the top search box and select the field "SU Subject Terms."

 Guide to the U.S. Supreme Court (2011 ed.: see chapter 22; 1990 ed. in 3rd-floor Main Collection at KF8742 .W567 1990)